xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 # Conclusion

 This won't be an exhaustive list of ways to handle results, but it does provide some different approaches to the problem that should help keep your code base a little cleaner.
-Options 5 and 6 are ones I would use in C#, the rest create unreasonable code that I would not like to have to think about.
-The complex operation is never going to be a few lines of code like below, it might be many classes working to do many different operations, building a final result.
-I like it when I don't have to know the operation to know what the behaviour is for a given outcome.
+Options 6 and 7 are ones I would use in C#, the rest create unreasonable code that I would not like to have to think about.
+The complex operation is never going to be a few lines of code like in my scenario, it might be many classes working to do many different operations, building one final result.
+I like it when I don't have to know the implementation details of an operation to know what the behaviour is for a given outcome.

   [1]: http://blog.ploeh.dk/2017/02/02/dependency-rejection/
   [2]: https://en.wikipedia.org/wiki/Open/closed_principle